yanjundream/yanjundream.github.io/content/_index.md

       title:
       text:
         <br>
-       Welcome to the **Center of Swarm Navigation(CSN)** at **Huzhou Institute of Zhejiang University**.
-We are also the **Field Intelligent Robotics Engineering (FIRE)** group of the **Field Autonomous System and Computing Lab (FAST Lab)**.
+       Welcome to the **Field Autonomous System and Computing Lab (FAST Lab)** of Zhejiang University.
 Our mission is to create fully intelligent robot teams that are capable of operating in complex and diverse environments to tackle real-world challenges.
 We are fascinated by novel robotic concepts and excited about pushing the boundaries of robotics' potential to demonstrate remarkable capabilities.
 More specifically, our research interests cover multi-robot cooperation, novel robot platforms, and autonomous navigation.
-We also have a spin-off company dedicated to accelerating the translation of our research achievements into the commercial market, solving real-world tasks, and completing the R&D cycle.
       design:
         view: card
         columns: '1'

   - block: collection
     content:
       title: Latest News